10 Tips on How to Overcome Homesickness as an Immigrant

 Many immigrants feel guilty about taking time for themselves.
 However, it’s important to take time for yourself.
 In your spare time, you can take a short walk in the park or read a book.
 You can feel less stressed and more like yourself if you take time for yourself.
 As you adjust to your new life, take time for yourself, even if you’re living with family or friends.

 At first, you may feel that you can’t do anything right in your new home.
 You might be afraid to try new things, and feel uncomfortable socializing with people whom you don’t know well.
 Setting mini-goals, however, can help you gain confidence in your abilities.
-For example, try going to a spoken English class or joining a meetup group related to your interests.
+For example, try going to a accent reduction class or joining a meetup group related to your interests.
 The more people you meet and the more skills you learn, the more confident you’ll feel.
 A small reward, like a new piece of clothing or a meal at your favorite restaurant, can also be an excellent way to celebrate your small wins.

 Do activities that help you meet new people if you’re having trouble meeting people in your new community.
 Volunteer at a local organization, join a club, or join a sports team.
 Consider using dating apps or attending events with new people, such as conferences.
 Meeting new people in a new community can be challenging, but these are some good ways to do so.